Who are you?

 Framework for other work

 A common example of the “no one is a monolith” idea in action is privilege.
-We see individuals struggle with the concept of privilege all the time…maybe they grew up low-income or have had other setbacks in their life that they feel exempts them from benefitting from privilege.
+We see individuals struggle with the concept of privilege all the time…maybe they grew up low-income or have had other setbacks in their life that they feel exempts them from benefiting from privilege.
 Maybe they’ve worked really, really hard to get to where they are and they resent the idea that anything was “easy” for them.
 And they aren’t wrong to feel this way.

 With the benefit of Identity work, we can frame the conversation differently – talking about who holds what kind of privilege across the different facets of identities.
 So, perhaps someone did not experience socio-economic privilege, but they did benefit from male privilege.
 Those are two different things, and bear thoughtful discussion across those lines of difference.
 One does not absolve the other.